b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 ### My analysis

 I did get the census data for 1830 to do some cursory number crunching (as one does).
-Here’s what I found:

-It’s 1830, so black and white men and women are four different categories.
-I’ve summed up white male and white female, in buckets of 15 - 19; 20 - 29; 30 - 39; 40 - 49;
+Given the time period, black and white men and women are four different categories.
+I’ve summed up white male and white female, in buckets of 15 - 19; 20 - 29; 30 - 39; 40 - 49; Here’s what I found:

 |              | 15 - 19 | 20 - 29 | 30 - 39 | 40 - 49 | Total     |
 | ------------ | ------- | ------- | ------- | ------- | --------- |